 TAX ADVISOR - The tax advisor, who is usually familiar with your tax situation, can help you identify short and long term investment goals and determine whether or not a 1031 exchange can help achieve those goals.
 Additionally, the tax advisor should also assist you in determining the adjusted tax basis of the property being sold and whether or not the exchange should be contemplated.
 The tax advisor can help you determine how much should be reinvested and the amount of the replacement property mortgage.
 The QI is not permitted to give tax advice and will always recommend you seek the advice of a competent tax advisor.

-TAX DEFERRED EXCHANGE - The sale or disposition of real estate or personal property (relinquished property) and the acquisition of like-kind real estate or personal property (replacement property) structured as a tax-deferred, like-kind exchange transaction pursuant to Section 1031 of the Internal Revenue Code and Section 1.1031 of Treasury Regulations in order to defer Federal, and in most cases state, capital gain and depreciation recapture taxes.
+TAX DEFERRED EXCHANGE - The sale or disposition of real estate or personal property (relinquished property) and the acquisition of investment real estate (replacement property) structured as a tax-deferred, like-kind exchange transaction pursuant to Section 1031 of the Internal Revenue Code and Section 1.1031 of Treasury Regulations in order to defer Federal, and in most cases state, capital gain and depreciation recapture taxes.